dmlb2000/pacifica-python-uploader/README.md

-5. The value of the `uploader.metadata.MetaData.query_results` field MUST be rendered according to the uploader-program-specific definition that is interpreted from the value of the `uploader.metadata.MetaObj.displayType` field, e.g., in the Python programming language, by calling the `str.format` method or by leveraging a template engine, such as [Cheetah](https://pypi.python.org/pypi/Cheetah) or
+5. The value of the `uploader.metadata.MetaData.query_results` field MUST be rendered according to the uploader-program-specific definition that is interpreted from the value of the `uploader.metadata.MetaObj.displayFormat` field, e.g., in the Python programming language, by calling the `str.format` method or by leveraging a template engine, such as [Cheetah](https://pypi.python.org/pypi/Cheetah) or